 Royal Navy to hand control of Channel small boat crossings back to Home Office

-Rishi Sunak ended defence involvement after admitting the government’s response was “too fragmented”
+Rishi Sunak ends defence primacy after admitting the government’s response was ‘too fragmented’

 The Royal Navy will hand responsibility for small boat crossings in the English Channel back to the Home Office next month after eight months of “primacy”.